Global Warming Science - www.appinsys.com/GlobalWarming

 A paper examining climate model feedbacks (Zhang, Institute for Terrestrial and Planetary Atmosphere, “Cloud-Climate Feedback: How Much Do We Know?”, 2003): “it can be concluded that we are still far away from confidently simulating model clouds and their climate feedbacks.” [ftp://128.95.176.42/pub/breth/CPT/zhang_cloud-feedback-04.pdf]

 The Royal Society published a “summary of the science” in September 2010 [http://royalsociety.org/climate-change-summary-of-science/] which states: “projections of climate change are sensitive to the details of the representation of clouds in models. ...
-Current scientific understanding of this effect is poor.
+Current scientific understanding of this effect is poor.”

 Clouds Provide Net Negative Feedback

 Clouds result in warming or cooling locally depending on the amount of solar radiation available (i.e. night / day and summer / winter) and type of cloud.
 When the solar radiation is lacking or reduced (night / winter), clouds result in warmer temperatures; when the solar radiation is high (day / summer), clouds result in cooler temperatures.
 Globally the effect is based on when and where the clouds are.
 “In the longwave, clouds generally reduce the radiation emission to space and thus result in a heating of the planet.
-While in the solar (or shortwave), clouds reduce the absorbed solar radiation, due to a generally higher albedo than the underlying surface, and thus result in a cooling of the planet.” [http://cimss.ssec.wisc.edu/wxwise/homerbe.html]
+While in the solar (or shortwave), clouds reduce the absorbed solar radiation, due to a generally higher albedo than the underlying surface, and thus result in a cooling of the planet.” [http://cimss.ssec.wisc.edu/wxwise/homerbe.html] Many studies have shown that clouds at a global scale provide negative feedback.

 Richard Lindzen (MIT Atmospheric Science Professor) states: “there is a much more fundamental and unambiguous check of the role of feedbacks in enhancing greenhouse warming that also shows that all models are greatly exaggerating climate sensitivity.
 Here, it must be noted that the greenhouse effect operates by inhibiting the cooling of the climate by reducing net outgoing radiation.
 However, the contribution of increasing CO2 alone does not, in fact, lead to much warming (approximately 1 deg.
 C for each doubling of CO2).
 The larger predictions from climate models are due to the fact that, within these models, the more important greenhouse substances, water vapor and clouds, act to greatly amplify whatever CO2 does.
 This is referred to as a positive feedback.
 It means that increases in surface temperature are accompanied by reductions in the net outgoing radiation – thus enhancing the greenhouse warming. ...
 Satellite observations of the earth’s radiation budget allow us to determine whether such a reduction does, in fact, accompany increases in surface temperature in nature.
 As it turns out, the satellite data from the ERBE instrument (Barkstrom, 1984, Wong et al, 2006) shows that the feedback in nature is strongly negative -- strongly reducing the direct effect of CO2 (Lindzen and Choi, 2009) in profound contrast to the model behavior.” [http://www.quadrant.org.au/blogs/doomed-planet/2009/07/resisting-climate-hysteria]